ianwijma/project-checklist/README.md

 ### Post development

-- Are all tasks done
+- Are all tasks done according to spec?

 ## Deployment

 ### Pre deployment

+- What is needed to deploy a project
+- How much time is this going to code

+### Deployment

+- Deploy according to spec

 ## Post project

 ### Assessment

+- Is the customer satisfied with the end results and is there any feedback?